cuthbertLab/music21/music21/documentation/source/usersGuide/usersGuide_03_pitches.rst

 .. _usersGuide_03_pitches:
 .. code:: python

-    %load_ext music21.ipython21.ipExtension

 .. parsed-literal::
    :class: ipython-result

-    Exception reporting mode: Plain
+    The music21.ipython21.ipExtension extension is already loaded.
+To reload it, use:
+      %reload_ext music21.ipython21.ipExtension

 User's Guide, Chapter 3: Pitches, Durations, and Notes again
 ============================================================

-Now that you have made a couple of ``Note`` objects, it's time to dig a little deeper into what makes a ``Note`` really a ``Note``, namely, :ref:`modulePitch`, and :ref:`moduleDuration` objects.
+Now that you've made a couple of ``Note`` objects, it's time to dig a little deeper into what makes a ``Note`` really a ``Note``, namely, :ref:`modulePitch`, and :ref:`moduleDuration` objects.